 5) Don’t be afraid of silence.

-When you’re on a first date, the conversation will inevitably dry up.
-There are no magic words to ensure this never happens and no way to ensure that there will always be something interesting to say.
+The conversation will inevitably dry up when you’re on a first date.
+There are no magic words to ensure this never happens and no way to ensure there will always be something interesting to say.
 You can’t force a conversation this way—and if you try too hard, things will get stilted and awkward for both of you.

 6) Learn to hold a conversation without it being forced or awkward!

 Be yourself.
-Don’t try too hard to impress—that’s what makes people dislike each other!
-Just relax and enjoy being around this person who has been selected for you by fate.
+Don’t try too hard to impress—that makes people dislike each other!
+Just relax and enjoy being around this person whom fate has selected you.

 7) Managing nervousness